DragonRidersUnite/book/src/12-ship-it.md

 So far you've been playing the debug development build of your game within the DragonRuby GTK engine.
 In order to get it to friends, we'll need to build versions for other players to use.
 We'll use the `dragonruby-publish` tool that comes with the engine to do so.

 Releasing your game is a process that has only gotten easier and easier over time.
-One of the coolest things about DragonRuby GTK is that you can build your game for the web, Linux, Windows, and MacOS with one command.
+One of the coolest things about DragonRuby GTK is that you can build your game for the web, Linux, Windows, and macOS with one command.

 We'll release _Target Practice_ on [itch.io](https://itch.io/), an open marketplace for distributing your game.
 You can share your games for free on Itch or sell them.
-The html version will even be able to be played in the browser.
+The HTML version will even be able to be played in the browser.
 So go ahead and sign up for an Itch account.

 ## Prep for Release

 While the code of our game is done ([view the finished source](https://github.com/DragonRidersUnite/book/tree/main/src/code/chapter_12/01_release)), we need to specify some info about the game, like its title and our information.

 First, delete `mygame/high-score.txt`.
-We don't want our high-score from building the game to get released with the game version we share publicly.
+We don't want our high score from building the game to get released with the game version we share publicly.
 You'll need to make sure you do this every time before building your game.
 How could you turn the build and publishing process into a script that automatically does this for you?

 In `mygame/metadata/` you find a file called `game_metadata.txt`.
 Open that up and specify the following values: